 The programme is divided into two parts i.e., water harvesting and efficient utilization.

 Water harvesting programme in the ponds, percolation tank, repairing of check dams /sluice, stream diversion to dried open wells and constructions of new form ponds are some of the typical works that directly contribute to rising water levels in bore wells.

-CCD Objective on Water Revitalization programme is to encourage farmers and Co-Operatives to manage surface water in an effective manner to meet present and future water requirements, which will create the longer impact of developing sustainable and safe irrigation system by usage of River, Tank and Groundwater through community-owned participatory process.
-Intern, the cooperative toils to raise additional income through developing ground water recharges and providing fertile tanks silt applied to societies members and non-members agriculture land.
+CCD encourages farmers and Co-operatives to manage surface water in an effective manner to meet present and future water requirements, which will create the longer impact of developing sustainable and safe irrigation system by usage of River, Tank and Groundwater through community-owned participatory processes.